mskaerthomason/Springboard-Projects/README.md

 # Springboard Assignments

-## These are excercises and assignments from the Springboard Data Science Career Track curriculum.
+### These are excercises and assignments from the Springboard Data Science Career Track curriculum.

-### 1. JSON
+1. Data Wrangling in JSON
+2. Exploratory Data Analysis (EDA)